stuartp44/papercutpaxton/readme.md

 The following data allows PaperCut MF to communicate with Paxton Net2 and pull username data from it.
-Due to the nature of how this system works you will be required to have certain items correct like the number that is recived from you copyers card reader.
+Due to the nature of how this system works, you will require to have certain items correct.